About Moles

 You might already know some of the mole basics and you might not.
 No worries, we're going to go over the important, basic stuff to know now and cover more in the next section.

-How do I know if I have a mole?
+How Do I Know if I Have a Mole?

+The first signs are the obvious dirt piles, called molehills, that pop up in your lawn.
+These piles of dirt will look like little volcanic eruptions and can be anywhere from a couple inches to a foot in height!
+The first thing you'll want to do is check if the mounds are fresh.
+If the mounds are eroded, have growing plants, or are collapsing in on themselves, then it's likely that they're older.
 Sometimes moles can be present even without molehills!
 You'll know if this is the case because of the ground.
 If the ground has a squishy or uneven feel to it, this is caused by active tunnels that get pushed up a few days after being tamped down.

 Here in the Pacific Northwest, we only have a few different kinds of moles, all ranging between four and nine inches in length.
 However, these mole types all share some characteristics: